Loic-Ker/dtu-mlops/README.md

 > S2

-- MNIST : adding the code to github, creating the cookiecutter framework on the new repository, install flake8, black and isort (and run them on the repository) adding DVC in a google cloud bracket (need to do this)
+- MNIST : adding the code to github, creating the cookiecutter framework on the new repository, install flake8, black and isort (and run them on the repository) adding DVC in a google drive

 - Exercises from lecture : Typing on typing_exercises.py (need to add the file)